Miriam Ginestier

 Miriam Ginestier (born 1968) is a Canadian interdisciplinary performance curator living and working in Montreal, Quebec.
 She is best known for her work as general and artistic director of Studio 303, Montreal's dance and interdisciplinary-arts centre.
-Between 1993 and 1995, Miriam Ginestier co-founded the long running feminist experimental performance festival Edgy Women in collaboration with Karen Bernard and Paul Caskey.
+Between 1993 and 1995, Miriam Ginestier co-founded the feminist experimental performance festival Edgy Women in collaboration with Karen Bernard and Paul Caskey.

-Miriam has contributed greatly to the Montreal creative community through her artist-driven approach to curation and production.
+Miriam has contributed to the Montreal creative community through her artist-driven approach to curation and production.
 Along with public activities and performances, Ginestier's events have sought to create a community where people of various backgrounds can meet and share viewpoints, and have brought together various forms of feminism.
 Her work as a freelance cultural event organiser for the lesbian community earned her the Arc-en-Ciel Award in 2003 for her contribution to the community.
-She was also responsible for the legendary and greatly missed lesbian monthly dance party, Meow Mix, where she DJed as well.
+She was also responsible for the lesbian monthly dance party, Meow Mix, where she DJed as well.

-Miriam has also performed on stage and in film, notably as flapper alter-ego, Fannie Nipplebottom.